-1.1 This website is owned and operated by Citrus Loans which is a trading style of Aspire Money Limited
+1.1 This website is owned and operated by Citrus Loans a trading name of Aspire Money Limited.

 1.5 If you would like any further information on this policy, please contact us:

-2.1 We are a credit broker, and in order to establish your general suitability against our panel of lenders product criteria, we will need to collect and process certain categories of your personal data.
+2.1 We are a credit broker, and in order to establish your general eligibility against the lenders on our panel product criteria, we will need to collect and process certain categories of your personal data.

-2.2.
-We will process the information contained in any enquiry you submit to us regarding our services.
-This information will be processed for the purposes of providing our services to you which will be finding you the most suitable lender to assist you with the loan options you are searching for.
+2.2 We will process the information contained in any enquiry you submit to us regarding our services.
+This information will be processed for the purposes of providing our services to you which will be finding you a lender to assist you with the loan or credit card options you are searching for.

-2.3.
-We and our panel of lenders will retain and use the personal data you provide us for statistical analysis and analytics regardless of whether or not you take up a loan with one of our panel lenders.
+2.3 We and the panel of lenders will retain and use the personal data you provide us for statistical analysis and analytics regardless of whether or not you take up a loan or credit card with one of the lenders on our panel.
 Where we do this, we take strict measures to ensure that your personal data cannot be identified.

-As a credit broker, we match your personal and financial circumstances to our panel of lenders' products and lending criteria.
+As a credit broker, we match your personal and financial circumstances to the lenders on our panel products and lending criteria.
 In order to do this, we collect information either directly from you or through an introducer you have approached.

-As the first stage in this process, we will assess your general suitability for our lenders' products by undertaking a number of checks with credit reference agencies and fraud prevention agencies, to ensure we can find the best available product options for you.
+As the first stage in this process, we will assess your general eligibility for the lenders’ products by undertaking a number of checks with credit reference agencies and fraud prevention agencies.

-It is also in our legitimate interests, when you approach us, to undertake a number of checks to assess your eligibility for a loan against our panel of lenders products.
+It is also in our legitimate interests, when you approach us, to undertake a number of checks to assess your eligibility for a loan or credit card against our panel of lenders products.

 In some cases, we must undertake these checks to comply with a legal obligation, for example under anti-money laundering regulations.

-We have a regulatory obligation to assess whether you will meet the lenders criteria for a loan and to ensure you do not over-commit yourself.
-Our vulnerability checks are also designed to protect your vital interests
+We have a regulatory obligation to assess whether you will meet the lenders criteria for a loan or credit card and to ensure you do not over-commit yourself.
+Our vulnerability checks are also designed to protect your vital interests.

 In carrying out this initial assessment, we may use automated decision systems that enable us to speed up our assessment.
 However, if we do this, you can ask us to assess your application manually if you wish.

-Once we have completed our own checks, we will assess which lender is likely to be most suitable for you in terms of your particular circumstances, and which product meets your requirements.
+Once we have completed our own checks, we will assess which lender meets your requirements based on your circumstances.

-We do this by using our panel lenders' underwriting criteria and the process is very similar to our own checks and includes a soft credit search which is an initial review of your credit history that is held with the credit reference agencies.
+We do this by using the lenders’ underwriting criteria and the process is very similar to our own checks and includes a soft credit search which is an initial review of your credit history that is held with the credit reference agencies.